 Gas plasma sterilization is a low temperature and low pressure alternative to sterilizing with autoclaves (steam sterilization).
-It’s really simple and cool.
-The ingredients are only hydrogen peroxide and electricity in the machine.
+It’s an interesting and simple to understand process.
+The ingredients are only hydrogen peroxide and electricity running through the machine.

-I’ve seen quite a few questions about plasma being used for sterilization.
-It is a simple and fascinating technology that was really fun to research.
+I’ve seen quite a few questions abut plasma sterilization technology.
+This has been a fascinating technology to learn that was really fun to research.
 I hope to make all of you reading this a subject matter expert!
 Here are the main questions.

 What is Gas Sterilization Used for?

-Certain items are too delicate for the high pressure and temperatures of steam sterilization.
-In the OR, it was mainly fragile cameras and scopes for endoscopic surgeries.
+As I mentioned, certain items are too delicate for the high pressures, water infiltration, and temperatures of steam sterilization.
+In the operating rooms where I worked, these fragile pieces of equipment were mainly cameras and scopes for endoscopic surgeries.

 The optical lenses and electronic parts are fragile and precise.
 Heat or pressure can warp or crack parts.
 A small defect in internal optics is magnified and can put a scope down for repairs.
 Cameras and scopes must be in perfect condition for surgery in the body.